rob-picard-teleport/teleport/rfd/0127-encrypted-session-recordings.md

-In both proxy and node recording modes, the public `X25519` key used for wrapping `age` data keys will come from `session_recording_config.status.active_keys`.
+In both proxy and node recording modes, the public `X25519` key used for wrapping `age` data keys will come from `session_recording_config.status.encryption_keys`.
 All unique public keys present will be added as recipients.

 ![encryption](assets/0127-encryption.png)